 4- Choose proper data storage locations

 Data storage is an important responsibility of the modern business world.
 With so many data breaches occurring in recent years, it’s more important than ever to know where to store your data.
-Cloud storage is a very popular option for companies, since it’s accessible from multiple devices and can be scaled up or down as needed.
+Cloud data management is a very popular option for companies, since it becomes accessible from multiple devices and can be scaled up or down as needed.

 - Keep your data in close proximity to where it is used and referenced